Portslade railway station

-Portslade railway station is a railway station located in Portslade-by-Sea in the city of Brighton and Hove, East Sussex, England, but located on the western fringes of the village of Aldrington (sometimes known as 'West Hove').
-It is 2 mi 73 chain down the line from Brighton.
+Portslade railway station serves Portslade-by-Sea in the city of Brighton and Hove, East Sussex, England.
+It is on the western fringes of the village of Aldrington (sometimes known as West Hove) and is 2 mi 73 chain down the line from Brighton.

 History

-Portslade station was constructed by the London and Brighton Railway as one of the original stations on that railway's branchline between Brighton and Shoreham, opening 12 May 1840.
-The station was closed during July 1847 and did not reopen until after a partial rebuilding in 1857.
-The station was resited and rebuilt to the east of the level crossing in 1881.
+Portslade station was constructed by the London and Brighton Railway as one of the original stations on that railway's branch line between Brighton and Shoreham, opening 12 May 1840.
+The station was closed in July 1847 and did not reopen until after a partial rebuilding in 1857.
+One source states that the station was resited and rebuilt to the east of the level crossing in 1881, but the Historic England listing for the building says "the present building of 1857 is little altered".

 Operators

-In 1846 the London and Brighton Railway became part of the London, Brighton & South Coast Railway, which continued until the grouping of 1923 and became part of the Southern Railway until nationalisation in 1948 when it became part of the Southern Region of British Railways.
+In 1846 the London and Brighton Railway became part of the London, Brighton & South Coast Railway, which continued until the grouping of 1923 and became part of the Southern Railway until nationalisation in 1948, when it became part of the Southern Region of British Railways.